What we do

 FWC officers have full police powers and statewide jurisdiction.
 They patrol rural, wilderness and inshore and offshore areas and are often the sole law enforcement presence in many remote parts of the state.
 The Division of Law Enforcement has cooperative agreements with the National Marine Fisheries Service and the U.S. Fish and Wildlife Service.
 Officers are also cross-deputized to enforce federal marine fisheries and wildlife laws, thus ensuring state and federal consistency in resource-protection efforts.

-Col. Curtis Brown, Director
+Col. Roger Young, Director

 620 South Meridian Street

 The FWC Division of Law Enforcement’s 1,051 members, including 853 sworn personnel, operate in six regions throughout the state.
 FWC officers are responsible for uniformed patrol and investigative law enforcement services on more than 8,400 miles of coastline, 13,200 square miles of offshore waters, and more than 34 million acres of land encompassing a variety of habitats including private lands, wildlife management areas, state parks and forests.
 FWC officers stand as sentinels for the conservation of Florida’s natural resources and the public who utilize these resources.
 FWC officers are highly trained, versatile law enforcement officers with full police powers and statewide jurisdiction.
 Cooperative agreements with the National Marine Fisheries Service and the U.S. Fish and Wildlife Service cross-deputize FWC officers to enforce federal marine fisheries and wildlife laws, thus ensuring state and federal consistency in resource protection.